Get the Right Care

 The procedure

-There are numerous types of breast-saving procedures, however the most common type of procedure for fibroadenoma removal is called a lumpectomy.
+Breast-conserving surgery is a procedure that aims to remove breast cancer while preserving as much of the normal breast as possible.
+There are numerous types of breast-conserving surgery, however, the most common type of procedure for fibroadenoma removal is called a lumpectomy.
 During a lumpectomy, your surgeon will operate with an electric knife that reduces the risk of bleeding.
-They will then use that knife to make a curved incision in the breast to locate and remove the mass.
-Sometimes, a draining tube will be used to remove excess fluid where the lump used to be.
-Once the procedure is complete, your surgeon will stitch up the incision and a dressing will be applied.
+They will then use that knife to make a curved incision in the breast tissue to locate and remove the mass.
+Sometimes, a drain tube will be used to remove excess fluid where the removed tissue used to be.
+Once the benign breast mass removal procedure is complete, your surgeon will stitch up the incision and a dressing will be applied.

 After the procedure